MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-InboxRule.md

 ### -BodyContainsWords
 The BodyContainsWords parameter specifies a condition for the Inbox rule that looks for the specified words or phrases in the body of messages.

-To enter multiple values and overwrite any existing entries, use the following syntax: `Value1,Value2,...ValueN`.
-If the values contain spaces or otherwise require quotation marks, use the following syntax: `"Value1","Value2",..."ValueN"`.
+To specify multiple words or phrases that overwrite any existing entries, use the following syntax: `Word1,"Phrase with spaces",word2,...wordN`.
+Don't use leading or trailing spaces.

 To add or remove one or more values without affecting any existing entries, use the following syntax: `@{Add="Value1","Value2"...; Remove="Value3","Value4"...}`.

+The maximum length of this parameter is 255 characters.

 The corresponding exception parameter to this condition is ExceptIfBodyContainsWords.